pmunts/muntsos/README.md

     [hostapd](https://w1.fi/hostapd) extension packages.
 -   11 June 2021 -- Added support for a number of I<sup>2</sup>C RTC
     (Real Time Clock) devices to the Raspberry Pi kernels.
+-   13 July 2021 -- Upgraded the Raspberry Pi kernel to 5.10.48.
+Added
+    code to **`/etc/rc`** to load kernel modules specified in **`/etc/modules`**.
+Added code to **`/etc/rc`** to reload **`/etc/inittab`** at the end of the system boot process.
+Enabled kernel support for Raspberry Pi camera modules.
+Added an RTSP video server extension package.
+Many thanks to Faisal Puthuparackat for his work to bring up support for the Raspberry Pi camera interface in MuntsOS, and to port **`v4l2rtspserver`** to MuntsOS.

 Quick Setup Instructions for the Impatient
 ------------------------------------------